 Don’t hesitate to ask for input and suggestions from your trusted research partners.

 Communicate your specific needs with regard to timing, deliverables, and communication preferences

 Confirm upfront that the right resources are assigned based on your study specifics.

 Consider for studies that feature unusually complex questionnaires or low incidents samples.

-A reputable firm should be willing to provide you with names of clients who they work with regularly.
+A reputable firm should be willing to provide you with the names of clients whom they work with regularly.

 Be specific with what you need, down to the smallest detail.

 Here are the six ways to get the most from your full-service research supplier.